CyberFlaw/quik-auth/README.md

 <h2> What's New?
 <h4>
 <ul>
+<li> Added express(); to the exports so that you can make other routes
-<li> Added  to set up private routes.
+<li> Added middleware to set up private routes
 <li> Added .gitignore support for environment variables
 <li> Added a default mongoose.Schema
 </ul>